 The nagging feeling led me to more systematic research into the man and this eventually led me to William Leuchtenburg’s mini-biography of Hoover in the same American Presidents series as John Dean’s book on Harding.
 Like that book, this one was a revelation, but in the other direction for its subject.
 Its subtle argument is that the Hoover that has come down to us from his memoirs and the three volumes of sanctioned biography is something of a fraud concocted by a Republican Party that needed to whitewash his lingering image as the soulless harbinger of the Great Depression.
 The character Leuchtenburg reveals is even darker than what had to be covered up: a ruthless exploiter of the Third World in his youth; a backstabbing manipulator who attained great wealth by quasi-criminal means and slyly parlayed it into political power without ever running for public office; an endlessly malevolent schemer whose belief that he deserved to run the world often makes him seem like a James Bond villain, or at the very least, Aaron Burr.

 Or maybe Frank Underwood, of House of Cards.
 Because as I entered a binge of reading everything I could about Hoover’s career and sociopathic character, and saw how he had callously profited by the deaths of so many innocents in South Africa and Australia and China, I could not get it out of my head how such a monster might have wanted to eliminate Harding in 1923 and how easily he could have done it.
-Thus I created the palace-murder scenario that the oilman Augustus Kirk spins Scheherazade-like to his kidnappers and becomes the engine of the last half of the book and may or may not be true.
+Thus I created the palace-murder scenario that the oilman Augustus Kirk spins Scheherazade-like to his kidnappers and becomes the engine of the last half of the book and is, for me, the most chillingly plausible of all the many Harding-assassination theories. .

-This Hoover detour that had come upon me midway through the draft changed much of what had come before it.
+The Hoover detour that had come upon me midway through the draft changed much of what had come before it.
 So I would have to go back and start over again.
-And I was aching to do it, galvanized by this unexpected and history-rocking new premise of one U.S. President having murdered another.
+But I was so galvanized by this unexpected and history-rocking new premise of one U.S. President having murdered another and it seemed so right that the year or so I spent writing a

-After letting the first draft and the whole subject of Harding & Hoover marinate for a few months, the next step would be to take that extensive location-scouting trip I knew from the beginning I would need to do before I could write a credible final draft of the book.
+draft of it was one of the most enjoyable of my life.
+When it was done, it was finally time the next step would be to take that extensive location-scouting trip I had been looking forward to and knew from the beginning I would have to make do before I could write a credible final draft of the story.

 This was a geography, by the way, that I’d somehow gotten completely wrong from my reading and studying of pictures and video of the White House.
 The lesson to writers: If you really want to know what a place is like, you have to go there and see it for yourself.